akalend/go_broadcast_server/README.md

 ## Messaging

-Send the message all clients:
+Send the message *all clients*:

-		>tis message send all clients

-Sending the message to a specific client, number 3 (#3) for example

 	./client
+	Connect from server: client #1
+	>this message send all clients

+Receive message on the client #0:

+	./client
 	Connect from server: client #0
+	->#1:this message send all clients
+       |
+     from client # 1

+Sending the message to *a specific client*, number 3 (#3) for example

+	 ./client
+	Connect from server: client #0
 	>#3 Message for client number 3
 	>[0 30 35 48 32 77 101 115 115 97 103 101 32 102 111 114 32 99 108 105 101 110 116 32 110 117 109 98 101 114 32 51]
 	Send bytes: 32

+Receive message, client #3:

+	./client
+	Connect from server: client #3
+	->0: Message for client number 3
+      |
+    from client # 0

 ## Binary protocol